 Are you considering Trinity School for your son?
 We've collated everything you need to know about applying for a place in Year 7.
 Learn about key dates, what's covered on the 11 plus exam, and how to help your child prepare.

-Trinity School is an independent day school for boys with a co-educational sixth form in Croydon, South London.
-It was founded in 1882 as part of the legacy of Archbishop John Whitgift, who was granted permission from Queen Elizabeth I in 1596 to establish a Foundation in Croydon and provide education for the young.
+Trinity School is an independent day school for boys in Croydon, South London, with a mixed sixth form.
+It was founded in 1882 as part of the legacy of Archbishop John Whitgift.

 Headteacher: Alasdair Kennedy

 Address: Trinity School, Shirley Park, Croydon, CR9 7AT